Infectious diseases

 Injuries or accidents causing swollen breasts

-If your dog has had accident or has recently been hit, then it is possible her breasts may swell as a result of the trauma.
+If your dog has had accident or has recently been involved in a traumatic incident, then it is possible their breasts may swell as a result of the trauma.
 This type of swelling is due to antibodies working to treat the wound.
-However, if this is the case, it will be likely that the bitch's breasts are swollen in localized areas and not all of them are likely to be affected.
+If this is the case, it will be likely that the dog's breasts are swollen in localized areas and not all of them are likely to be affected.

-With trauma, you should also see a bruise or injury which will differentiate it from another cause of swelling.
+You should also see a bruise or injury with trauma which will differentiate it from another cause of swelling.
 If your dog has been struck or incurred some sort of physical trauma like this, it is important to seek a vet's advice.
-This is because there may be internal bleeding or some other risk to their health.
+This is because there may be internal bleeding or some other risk to their health which is not immediately obvious and requires diagnostic tests.

 Enlarged breasts in dogs with mastitis

-Mastitis is an infection which affects the breasts of female dogs and cats.
+Mastitis in dogs is an infection which mainly affects the breasts of females.
 It generates a visible swelling in the breasts and nipples of the animal.
 In addition to swollen glands, dogs will also experience a greater sensitivity to pain and will likely be accompanied by purulent discharge (pus).

-Generally, mastitis will occur at the end of a lactation period or after a pseudopregnancy which was improperly treated.
+Mastitis usually occurs at the end of the lactation period or after a pseudopregnancy which was improperly treated.
 It is not common for a dog to have mastitis when not pregnant.
 The infection advances rapidly and can seriously affect the dog's health.
 This will require immediate medical attention.
 Additionally, it is important to offer proper care during pregnancy as well as diagnose a false pregnancy as soon as possible.
 This is so other related conditions can be diagnosed and treated before they cause harm.

 As mastitis is an infectious disease, the veterinarian will most likely begin treatment with antibiotics.
 These need to be administered properly and follow ups will be required to ensure successful treatment.